slothbear/gittyup/README.md

 ## detailed operation
 All code is in [bin/adcopu](https://github.com/slothbear/adcopu/blob/master/bin/adcopu).
-An error from any system command causes adcopu to exit.
+An error from any system command causes the script to exit.

-Since adcopu is designed for beginning users, it assumes you are committing to and pushing the 'master' branch.
+Since the script is designed for beginning users, it assumes you are committing to and pushing the **master** branch.
-If you know enough to have other branches, you probably don't need adcopu.
+If you know enough to have multiple branches, you probably don't need this script.

 The script performs these steps: